Transition tips (changing school or key stage)

 - You can contact the SENCO/SEN lead at the new school or college before your child starts, to discuss their needs and to explore and agree a plan of support.
 There may be opportunities for a joint meeting with the current school.

-- Find out how and who you can liaise with at the new setting.
+- Find out how and who you can speak to at the new setting.

 - Let the new school or college know about any signs to look out for that your child is anxious, and the best way to communicate with them.